mosidev/openvpn_ubuntu_2fa/README.md

 To add 2FA to Ubuntu, the following project has been forked and modified: https://github.com/perfecto25/openvpn_2fa

+For adding email to subject in index.txt file, copy `vars` from `files` folder to easy-rsa folder.

 This script has been tested on Ubuntu 24.04